 Required components in an MIH User of a GMCS in a PoS relevant to group manipulation and group commands are listed as follows:

 A GKB Generator.
-This component is constructed from CreateCompleteSubtreeFragments, KeyDerivation and MasterGroupKeyWrapping.
+This component is comprised of CreateCompleteSubtreeFragments (see 9.4.2.3), and MasterGroupKeyWrapping (9.4.2.1).

-A Group Management Information Base (of type GROUP_MANAGEMENT_BASE as defined in Table F.25).
-This information base contains the MIHF_IDs and device keys of all nodes in the network.
+A Group Management Tree Information Base (of type GRP_MGT_TREE_INFO_BASE as defined in Table F.25).
+This information base contains all the pairs of an MIHF ID and a corresponding leaf number, and all the pairs of a Node Index and a corresponding Node Key.

-A Command Center Information Base (of type COMMAND_CENTER_BASE as defined in Table F.25).
-This information base contains the list of nodes that can be managed by groups together with the information regarding certificates to be used by the Control center.

-A Group Information Base (of type GROUP_INFO_BASE as defined in Table F.25).
-This information base stores the information about a group.
-It contains the MIHF Group ID, the different group members, the MGK used and the status of the group.
+A Managed Group Information Base (of type MANAGED_GROUP_INFO_BASE as defined in Table F.25).
+This information base stores the information about groups which are managed by the GMCS.
+It stores tuples of an MIHF Group ID, the MIHF IDs of the group members, the MGK (an optional) assigned to the group and the transport addresses for multicast (an optional) assigned to the group.

-Figure 24The MIH User generates MIH_Net_Group_Manipulate.request described in as follows:
+A Flow diagram of the generation process of the GKB parameters is given in Figure 37.
+The MIH User generates MIH_Net_Group_Manipulate.request described in 7.4.32.1 as follows:

-Define a group to manipulate:

-Decide a TargetGroupIdentifier which indicates a group to manipulate.

-If it is a new group, choose the TargetGroupIdentifier by consulting with the Group Information Base.

-Decide group members to the group.
+Choose an MIHF Group ID and group members to manipulate.

-The group members are recipients of group addressed commands to the group.

-If contents of group addressed commands to the group shall be encrypted, the MIHF chooses an MGK for the group.

-Update with the new MGK and the new membership information the Group Information Base.
+If necessary, update the membership information, the MGK and the transport address in the Managed Group Information Base.

+Define TargetGroupIdentifier:

+Set the MIHF Group ID chosen in step a) to TargetGroupIdentifier.

 Define CompleteSubtree and SubgroupRange:

-Send MIHF IDs of the group member, the group management tree, and threshold for fragmentation to the CreateCompleteSubtreeFragments procedure, and receive CompleteSubtree and SubGroupRange.
+Send MIHF IDs of the group member, all Node Indices, and a threshold for fragmentation to the CreateCompleteSubtreeFragments procedure, and receive CompleteSubtree and SubGroupRange.

 If the CompleteSubtree is not fragmented, SubgroupRange is removed.